Run by School of Computer Science and Electronic Engineering

 • Provide students with transferable skills needed for employment as engineering professionals.

-The module will consist of 11 x 1-hour class sessions.
-Students will be expected to spend an additional 89 hours on assignments, self-study and group study.
+The module will consist of 14 hours of class sessions (1 or 2 hour sessions).
+Students will be expected to spend an additional 186 hours on assignments, self-study and group study.
 Students are expected to participate fully in all module activities.
 This means being fully present in class, being prepared to give and receive feedback on assignments, and be an active member of the class.

 - Time management and planning.
 Understanding the aims of modules and courses.
 Previewing lectures and taking minutes.